mecid/mecid.github.io/_posts/2026-06-09-what-is-new-in-swiftui-after-wwdc26.md

 }
 ```

-You can finally use the swipeActions view modifier with any view container, including List, ScrollView, lazy stacks, and even custom layouts.
-There is no need to use List only to support swipe actions anymore.
-All you need is the new swipeActionsContainer view modifier.
+You can finally use the *swipeActions* view modifier with any view container, including *List*, *ScrollView*, lazy stacks, and even custom layouts.
+There is no need to use *List* only to support swipe actions anymore.
+All you need is the new *swipeActionsContainer* view modifier.

 ```swift
 ScrollView {